ConYel/my_site_two/README.md

 The best way to keep a prisoner from escaping is to make sure he never knows he's in prison.
 ― Fyodor Dostoevsky

+Nothing disturbs me more than the glorification of stupidity.
+― Carl Sagan